karlebh/blog/README.md

 - Install Laravel Scout

 - Install your favourite search provider, in my case I used tnt_search.
 You could use Algolia, or just search you database without any serach provider.
-Setup the 'SCOUT_DRIVER' environment variable if you are using one.
+Setup the '''SCOUT_DRIVER''' environment variable if you are using one.

-- Install Pusher and setup it's environment variable.
+- Install Pusher and setup it'''s environment variable.

-- Install and Setup Stripe's environment variables, in my case, I used Cashier.
+- Install and Setup Stripe'''s environment variables, in my case, I used Cashier.

 - Install the UI and Authentication Scalfolding.
-	'php artisan ui vue'
+	'''php artisan ui vue'''
-	'php artisan ui auth'
+	'''php artisan ui auth'''

 - Install npm
-	'npm install && npm run dev'
+	'''npm install && npm run dev'''

 - To seed it, use factory (Optional).